Personal approach boosts mammograms

 The National Committee for Quality Assurance in Washington, DC, wants health maintenance organizations (HMOs) to increase the number of women who have routine mammograms.
 One good way to get a woman into the mammogram habit is to address her individual concerns, say researchers at Brown University in Providence, RI.

 In a randomized clinical trial of nearly 1,400 women members of a New England HMO, a personal approach encouraged more women to get a repeat mammogram than did generic advice, breast cancer screening, or no intervention, says William Rakowski, PhD, associate professor of medical science at Brown University School of Medicine.

 Women in the four-year screening project were randomly assigned to three groups.
 All of the women were interviewed four times to assess their breast cancer screening history, concerns, and actions.
 After each of the first two interviews, women in one group received computer-generated personalized letters and additional education materials tailored to their survey responses.
 Another group received standard mammography information.
 The third group received nothing.

-The personalized messages were created to custom-fit each woman's readiness to change their health behavior regarding routine mammogram, explains Beverly Ehrich, MPH, project director of the Mammography Education Partnership at the Center for Gerontology and Health Care Research at Brown University.
-Trained interviewers scored women's readiness and placed them in one of five readiness stages.
-Those are:
+The personalized messages were created to custom-fit each woman's readiness to change her health behavior regarding routine mammograms, explains Beverly Ehrich, MPH, project director of the Mammography Education Partnership at the Center for Gerontology and Health Care Research at Brown University.
+Trained interviewers scored women's readiness and placed them in one of five readiness stages:

 o Precontemplation.
-A woman currently is not having routine mammograms and is not intending to start.
+A woman is not having routine mammograms and is not intending to start.

 o Contemplation.
 She is not having routine mammograms but is considering starting.